TN Visa Robotics Jobs

 Align your credentials to TN-eligible categories

-Robotics roles don't have a dedicated TN category.
+Robotics roles don't have a dedicated TN visa category.
 You'll need to map your position to Engineer or Computer Systems Analyst based on your degree field and job duties.
 A mismatch between your credential and the listed category is the most common TN denial trigger.

 Target employers with recent visa filing histories